snicholspa/tips_tricks_howtos/autonomous_database/mle/mle_in_adb.md

     ![](images/image13.png)

-2. Create Table to Store MLE Module written and package by Chip
+2. Create Table to Store MLE Module written and packaged by Chip

 	```
     <copy>